Integrated Human Activity Sensing and Communications: A Systematic View of ISAC Signal Processing

 \subsection{Separate Procedures for Sensing}

-The communication processing steps are well known as shown in Fig. ~\ref{Fig1}.
-We focus on the differences between communication and HAR pipelines in this subsection.
-Additionally, in Table~\ref{t3}, we summarize the sensing characteristics of different wireless networks from signal structure, deployment, and data processing perspectives.
+In this subsection, we mainly focus on the signal processing procedure of the sensing pipeline.
+Additionally, we summarize the sensing characteristics of several existing wireless networks from their signal structure, network deployment, and data processing perspectives, as shown in Table~\ref{t3}.